privacygmail cleanupemail security

 • Can offer more centralized processing power

-• Can work seamlessly across multiple devices
+• Can work smoothly across multiple devices

-• Can provide background processing and automation
+• Can run background processing and automation

-• Can support multiple email providers simultaneously
+• Can support several email providers at once

 2026 Examples: